Taylor-Culick retractions and the influence of the surroundings: Introduction

 Liquid films, sheets, and shells have piqued the interest of fluid dynamicists for nearly two centuries \citep{savart1833OppositeJets, savart1833WaterBells, savart1833HydraulicJump, taylor1959dynamics, taylor-1959-procrsoclonda, clanet2007waterbells, villermaux2020fragmentation}.
 A freely suspended liquid film warrants further attention among these configurations as it is inherently metastable owing to its high surface area.
 Indeed, if a large enough \citep{taylor1973making, villermaux2020fragmentation} hole nucleates on the film, the sheet will spontaneously retract to reduce its surface area.
 Such interfacial destabilization leading to film rupture and bursting can also result in waterborne disease transmission \citep{bourouiba2021fluid}.
 The bursting of liquid films at an oil-air interface is important for various industrial applications in the chemical and petrochemical engineering sectors as well.
 One area of particular interest is underwater oil spills in oceans, such as the Deepwater Horizon spill in 2010 in the Gulf of Mexico~\citep{summerhayes2011deep}.
 For these spills, droplets (or slugs) of oil may rise to the free surface of water via buoyancy, and then rupture the free surface of water directly above it.
 The water film will retract upon rupture, and the oil will spread on the water surface, thus perpetuating an environmental hazard.

-Perhaps the most widely studied example of sheet destabilization and retraction is during the bursting of liquid (e.g., soap) films in air -- an area of active research since the pioneering works \citep{dupre1867theorie, dupre1869theorie, rayleigh-1891-nature, taylor-1959-procrsoclonda, culick-1960-japplphys, mcentee-1969-jphyschem} in the late nineteenth and mid-twentieth century to the more recent investigations \citep{bremond-2005-jfm, muller-2007-prl, lhuissier-2012-jfm, deka-2020-prf}.
+Perhaps the most widely studied example of sheet destabilization and retraction is during the bursting of liquid (e.g., soap) films in air -- an area of active research since the pioneering works \citep{dupre1867theorie, dupre1869theorie, rayleigh-1891-nature, taylor-1959-procrsoclonda, culick-1960-japplphys, mcentee-1969-jphyschem} in the late nineteenth and mid-twentieth century to the more recent investigations \citep{bremond-2005-jfm, muller-2007-prl, lhuissier-2012-jfm, munro-2015-jfm, deka-2020-prf}.
 In these studies, the outer medium is assumed passive (inviscid and zero-inertia).
 The origin of the nucleation of the initial hole in the film can be manifold~\citep{lohse-2020-pnas}.
-After film rupture, the internal viscous stresses in the film do not contribute to the momentum balance, but dictate the distribution of momentum within the film \citep{savva-2009-jfm}.
+After film rupture, the internal viscous stresses in the film do not contribute to the momentum balance, but dictate the distribution of momentum within the film \citep{savva-2009-jfm}, as long as the Ohnesorge number of the film (ratio of its visco-capillary to inertio-capillary time scales, see \S~\ref{sec::Num method}) is less than its aspect ratio \citep[see][]{deka-2020-prf}.
 Nonetheless, half of the surface energy released goes into internal viscous dissipation (see appendix~\ref{App::ClassicalTC} and \citet{culick-1960-japplphys,de1996introductory, sunderhauf-2002-pof, villermaux2020fragmentation}).

 A representative schematic of the situation mentioned above is shown in figure~\ref{fig:configs}a (henceforth referred to as the \emph{classical} Taylor-Culick configuration), where the water film ($f$) of thickness $h_0$ is retracting in air ($a$) under the action of surface tension.
 The retraction velocity, $v_f$, in such a scenario is constant (after a period of initial transience) and approaches the Taylor-Culick velocity given by